What Is a Student Loan Grace Period and How Long Is It?

 • Parent Plus loans also don’t have a grace period.
 However, parents can request a six-month deferment after their child graduates, leaves school, or drops below half-time.

 Keep in mind: Borrowers who consolidate their federal loans lose their grace period.
 Once your Direct Consolidation Loan is disbursed, repayment begins approximately two months later.
-And if you refinance, the terms are up to your new private lender.
+And if you refinance, any grace period is determined by your new private lender.

 Private Student Loans